mgrman/CodeFirstApi/readme.md

 ## Next TODOs

+- release as Nuget package
+- have a demo app deployment
+- add diagram of generated code

 - add route attribute support
   - use arguments that are mentioned in route direct instead of JSON
 - better handling of state persistance key for arguments (using JSON of arguments now, which is not optimal)
 - add Verb attribute (can be combined with route)
 - add allow anonymous attribute
-- release as Nuget package
-- have a demo app deployment

 ## Similar